aaronmarrdesign/folio/_posts/articles/2012-10-13-new-blog-new-platform.md

 ---
 layout: article
-title: New blog new platform
+title: New Blog, New Platform
 abstract: For the past couple of months I've been looking for the perfect platform to run my personal blog.
 With every new project I like to step back and take a look around to find the best way forward.
 author_twitter: aaronmarruk
 author: Aaron Marr